jerabaul29/Cylinder2DFlowControlDRL/README.md

 # Cylinder2DFlowControlDRL

-code for performing active flow control of the 2D Karman street using Deep Reinforcement Learning
+Code for performing active flow control of the 2D Karman street using Deep Reinforcement Learning.

+The code will be published as open source when our article gets published.